-Redstor's Enterprise Server Edition (ESE) backup client can backup Microsoft SQL Server databases using Virtual Shadow Copy (VSS).
-As with backing up open/locked files, VSS takes a snapshot which is then used by the backup client instead of live data files.
+Redstor's Enterprise Server Edition (ESE) Agent can backup Microsoft SQL Server databases using the Volume Shadow Copy Service (VSS).
+As with backing up other open or locked files (i.e. files that are constantly being modified), VSS takes a snapshot which is then used by the Agent instead of live data files.

-To make a backup selection of SQL databases, open the backup client and click the SQL button to the left.
+To make a backup selection of SQL databases, open the Agent and click the SQL view button on the left.
 The databases will be shown in the format SQL > Server Name > Instance Name > Database Name.
 You can have multiple instances, each with multiple databases, as seen below.

 Backup inclusions/exclusions can be made at any level of the tree structure by right-click the object and choosing Include or Exclude.
 This action is inherited, i.e. it is applied to any object below the level where the action is being applied.

 If you have Full System Backup enabled, all the databases will be included in the backup selection by default.
 If you don’t wish to backup a specific database, you can apply a manual exclusion.